top of page

 And I'm feeling SO MUCH BETTER.

 We need teachers.
 We need guides and mentors.
 I told one of the presenters at Pacifica this weekend about how worried I was about presenting this coming weekend at the writing conference.
 He said "Ah, the tyranny of expectation."
-That' exactly it!
-Well, what if I could just be confident?
+That' exactly it.
+What if I could just be confident?
 What if I put together my presentation and practice it and believe in it (after all, I'm putting my heart and soul into it) and have fun with it, even trust that I'm bringing value, usefulness, and even inspiration to my audience?
 That's my biggest goal and hope, afer all.

 bottom of page